Mikaela Shiffrin: 2014 season

 Shiffrin opened the 2014 season in October 2013 in Sölden, Austria, with a career-best sixth in giant slalom, within a half-second of the podium.
 She won the next event, a slalom at Levi, Finland, improving on her podium finish the previous year for her fifth World Cup victory.
 At Beaver Creek, she was runner-up in the giant slalom, her first World Cup podium in that discipline.
 On January 5, Shiffrin secured first place in a two-run slalom race in Bormio, Italy (the race took place there instead of in Zagreb, as scheduled, due to bad snow/weather conditions).
 She also won the world cup slalom races in Flachau, Åre, and Lenzerheide to secure a second consecutive World Cup slalom title.
+On February 21, she won slalom at the Sochi Olympics, becoming the youngest winner of that Olympic event.
 Shiffrin ended the season as the reigning Olympic, World Cup, and world champion in slalom.
 That year, she was named one of ESPNW's Impact 25.

 2015 season

 Shiffrin opened the 2015 season in October 2014 in Sölden with her first World Cup win in giant slalom.
 She had some trouble with slalom at first and ended up outside the podium in the first three World Cup slalom races, but emerged victorious in the races at Kühtai, Zagreb, Maribor, Åre and Méribel.
 She ended up winning the slalom world cup title once again.
-Shiffrin also won the World Championship in slalom held in Beaver Creek next to her home city of Vail, Colorado, USA.
+Shiffrin also won the World Championship in slalom held in Beaver Creek next to her home city of Vail, Colorado, U.S.